 Appalachian Trail Photography.
 What does the AT have to do with Apalachicola oysters?

 A recap of all 2014 blog posts by Paul Rebmann comprising a summary of the first year of blogging.

 Operation Migration brings young whooping cranes to Florida each winter.

 The first Nature Photography by Paul Rebmann newsletter, Halifax Art Festival.

 If you would like to receive these newsletters you may sign up at Subscribe or send an e-mail to email@example.com requesting to be added to the list.

-Newsletters are normally sent out monthly and almost always includes a notice of a limited time 50% off canvas print special.
+Newsletters are normally sent out monthly and frequently include a notice of a special discount for canvas prints.